About Us: Purpose and Mission

 In 1965, four ex-Navy corpsmen were enrolled in the first physician assistant program - a two-year, intensive, generalist-model program at Duke University.
 Following this lead, training programs began to proliferate in the United States - many supported by grants from federal and private foundations.

 With the increase in the number of PA training programs came a need to develop a program evaluation mechanism.
 In 1971, the American Medical Association (AMA) Committee on Allied Health Education and Accreditation (CAHEA) developed training program guidelines and implemented a program accreditation mechanism, in an effort to maintain consistency throughout PA programs.
 Simultaneously, the recognition of a need for an agency to represent the professional interests evolved, and the American Academy of Physician Assistants (AAPA) was established.
-Soon after, the Association of Physician Assistant Programs, APAP, (now the Physician Assistant Education Association) was formed to provide a forum for the exchange of information between educators.
+Soon after, the Association of Physician Assistant Programs (now the Physician Assistant Education Association or PAEA) was formed to provide a forum for the exchange of information among educators.

 NCCPA is the only nationally recognized certifying body for physician assistants in the United States.
-Established as a not-for-profit organization in 1975, NCCPA is dedicated to assuring the public that certified physician assistants meet professional standards of clinical knowledge and cognitive skills.
+Established as a not-for-profit organization in 1975, NCCPA is dedicated to assuring the public that certified physician assistants meet professional standards of knowledge and clinical skills.
 All U.S. states, the District of Columbia and the U.S. territories have decided to rely on NCCPA certification criteria for initial licensure or regulation of physician assistants.
+More than 100,000 physician assistants have been certified by NCCPA.

 After passing PANCE, PAs become NCCPA-certified, which entitles them to use the Physician Assistant-Certified® (PA-C®) designation until the expiration of their first cycle (approximately two years).
-To maintain NCCPA certification and retain the right to use the PA-C designation beyond the expiration of their initial certification, they must follow a multifaceted process, involving documentation of continuing medical education (CME) credits every two years and successful completion of a recertification exam in the fifth or sixth year of a six-year certification maintenance cycle.
+To maintain NCCPA certification and retain the right to use the PA-C designation, they must fulfill continuing medical education (CME) requirements every two years and pass a recertification exam every six to ten years.

 Imbued with a strong sense of responsibility to assure that PAs meet professional standards of knowledge and skills, NCCPA will continue to strive to meet the needs of its stakeholders efficiently, effectively and honorably.